oliviermbida/rtos_beyond_preemption/README.md

 - [Non-blocking or atomic](https://en.wikipedia.org/wiki/Non-blocking_algorithm)

-The simplest preemptive algorithm implementation is an interrupt driven `super loop` but such implementation is not suited for complex application.
+The simplest preemptive algorithm implementation is an interrupt driven `superloop` or `main+ISR` like those found in `Arduino setup and loop` but it is not suited for complex application.
 Lets start by looking at how these algorithms are implemented with an example taken from `PREEMPT_RT` [patches](https://cdn.kernel.org/pub/linux/kernel/projects/rt/).
 These are code changes made to turn the linux kernel into `Real-Time Preemption`.
 You can already configure the linux kernel for various preemptive scheduling or none.